WWongs/vue/README.md

-This is vue demo lists.
+ï»¿This is vue demo lists.

-//for POSsystem  ÊÕÒøÌ¨
+//for POSsystem  æ”¶é“¶å°

 //run